wellosoft/hashnode/cl1lznyyx01tu4pnv537253jt.md

 ## How to Solve Squash Failed on GitLab

-So you're trying to merge one of the major features with lots of changes and merge conflicts then suddenly came out with this error:
+So I'm trying to merge one of the major features with lots of changes and merge conflicts then suddenly came out with this error:

 ```
 Squashing Failed: Squash the commits locally, resolve any conflicts, then push the branch.
 Try again.